LUMP SUM INCOME (INCOME) (FAM)

 3. If the term of the decrease or ineligibility has not expired, institute the remainder of that term.

-4. If, due to the late reporting or processing, the assistance group has already received unentitled grant money, treat it as recoupment.
+4. If, due to the late reporting, the assistance group has already received unentitled grant money, treat it as recoupment.
 (For information on recoupment, see Chapter 600, Standards and Budgets, PART 621.)

 End Date of Decrease